oskratch/prestashop-module-privateshop/README.md

 If you need help or have questions about this module, you can contact `oskratch@gmail.com`.

 ## License
-This module is available under the **MIT** license, allowing use, modification, and redistribution as long as the original copyright notice is retained.

-For more details, see the [LICENSE](LICENSE) file.
+This module is licensed under the GPLv2 or later.
+See [LICENSE](LICENSE) for details.